medic/cht-conf/README.md

 ## Testing

 Execute `npm test` to run static analysis checks and the test suite.
+Requires Docker to run integration tests against a CouchDB instance.

 ## Executing your local branch